Frequently Asked Questions

 Imagery resolution and date

-You can choose from available satellite imagery using resolution options switch and date options switch(see image below).
+You can choose from available satellite imagery using the resolution options switch and date options switch(see image below).
 Before buying, it’s worth having a look at differences in satellite imagery resolution.

 The exact area that you’re ordering will be defined by the square box in the middle.
 Just pan and zoom the map in order to set the box over the area for which you would like to purchase imagery.
 The red area underneath the box defines the extent of the currently chosen satellite imagery(based on resolution and date options).
 You won’t be able to buy an area outside of the currently chosen satellite acquisition.
-You can change the size of the box using area size options(see image below).
+You can change the size of the box using area size options(see the image below).

 When using a high-resolution imagery picker the mini-map in the top-right corner displays a low-resolution preview of the currently chosen imagery.
 This is to help you when trying to avoid cloudy areas and as an overview of the lighting conditions on the image that you consider buying.